dryark/stf_ios_support/README.md

 		1. docker-compose up

+### Using a standard OpenSTF server:
+1. Setup your server as normal following upstream instructions
+1. Alter stf_ios_support/coordinator/proc_stf_provider --connect-sub and --connect-push lines to match your server config

 ### Build provider files:
 1. Update config.json
 1. Run `make dist`

-    1. offline/dist.tgz will be created
+    1. dist.tgz will be created

 ### Deploy provider setup:
-1. Copy `offline/dist.tgz` from build machine
+1. Copy `dist.tgz` from build machine
 1. Run `tar -xf dist.tgz`
 1. Tweak `config.json` as desired

 ### Starting provider
 1. Run `./run` ( and leave it running )
-1. Plugin one or more IOS device(s)
+1. Plugin one IOS device in ( multiple don't yet work )
 1. Permissions dialog boxes appear; select accept for all of them
 1. Device(s) shows up in STF with video and can be controlled.
 Yay